Metrics that Matter: Customer Acquisition Cost (CAC)

 If the uncertainties of the past year have taught us anything, it’s that efficient growth is important in ensuring the health and hardiness of a business.
 Investors have renewed their focus on profitable business models that can withstand unforeseen market shakeups and economic turmoil.
 That’s why it’s extremely important for next-generation businesses to understand how much they’re spending to acquire their customers.
 And we’re not talking about annual estimations or general ballpark numbers.
 We’re talking about a closeup look at the cost of every new customer acquired.
 We’re talking about CAC.

 Customer acquisition cost (CAC) refers to the average amount of money spent to acquire a single new customer.
-It’s calculated by adding all of your acquisition-specific costs—things like SEO, SEM, PR, social media marketing, sales and marketing salaries and industry trade shows—over a given time period, and then dividing it by the number of new customers acquired during said time period.
+The CAC calculation is done by adding all of your acquisition-specific costs—things like SEO, SEM, PR, social media marketing, sales and marketing salaries and industry trade shows—over a given time period, and then dividing it by the number of new customers acquired during said time period.

 Tracking CAC helps you understand not only how successful your sales and marketing functions have been at attracting new business, but how scalable they are for future growth.
 If sales is only generating enough income to retain current customers, then you won’t have any money to spend on attracting new ones.
 And if marketing is spending more money to attract customers than booked new business, then you have a pretty big problem on your hands.